charlykso/vibe-tribe-backend/OAUTH_SECURITY_COMPLETE.md

 ## 🎉 **Summary**

-All critical OAuth security improvements have been successfully implemented and tested for the VibeTribe (SocialTribe) project.
+All critical OAuth security improvements have been successfully implemented and tested for the Tribe (SocialTribe) project.

 ## ✅ **What Was Accomplished**